-I started 2019 with wedding styled photography shoot at the Pumping House in Ollerton, Nottinghamshire.
+2019 started with a styled shoot at the The Pumping House Wedding Venue in Ollerton, Nottinghamshire.
 I was super excited to be part of the magnificent creative team brought together and directed by Jo Greenfield & Jenny Appleton (‘The Alternatives’).
-Truthfully, I didn’t know what excited me more – meeting Jo & Jenny, a geometric styled wedding (which is sooo on trend right now) or photographing at a bloody awesome wedding venue which is a grade 2 listed building, a regional winner of the East Midlands Wedding Venue of the year and former pumping station.
+Truthfully, I don’t know what excited me more – trendy geometric gorgeousness or photographing at a bloody awesome wedding venue which is a grade 2 listed building, a regional winner of the East Midlands Wedding Venue and former pumping station.
 Yes to ALL of the above!

 The Pumping House is an exclusive wedding venue in Ollerton.
-It was the perfect place to create a trendy wedding look with the geometric theme complimenting it perfectly.
-The use of geometric patterns gave a bit of an industrial touch as well creating a contrast of the modern feel in a historic wedding venue.
-It's just under an hours drive from Rutland, so if you're after a unique wedding venue in Nottinghamshire, perfect for weddings all year round.
+It was the perfect place to create a trendy wedding look with the geometric theme.
+The use of geometric patterns gave a bit of an industrial touch as well as creating a contrast of the modern feel in a historic wedding venue.
+The Pumping House is really a unique wedding venue in Nottinghamshire, perfect for weddings all year round.
 Personally, I think the venue is an especially great choice for autumn and winter weddings with plenty of interesting well furnished rooms for the guests to mingle in.

 Geometric wedding stationary (provided by Chloe Ainsley Creative), Venue decor and props (provided by ‘Save the Date Event Stylist, ‘Bramblesky’ & ‘Raspberry Toast) and jewellery (provided by ‘Geo Attic & ‘The Lucky Six pence’), really brought the theme together.
-Along with neutral and crisp greens, whites and copper toned floral decor from ‘All bunched up’ to suit the colours of the venue and theme.
+Along with neutral and crisp greens, whites and copper toned floral decor from ‘All bunched up’ to compliment the venue and theme.
 Take a look at these photos to see why geometric décor is becoming more and more popular.

 The geometric décor featuring hexagonal backdrops, copper hoops and hexagonal stands were all provided by Kate of ‘Bramblesky’.
 These are all handmade and really complimented the props provided by ‘Save The Date Event stylist’ & stylish metal place name tags provided by ‘Raspberry Toast’ which Jo & Jenny had arranged.